jxmot/github_repo-sftp-server_update/README.md

     "name": "your_repository_name_on_github",
     "stage": {
-        "_comment": "the enitre repository root folder contents will go here.", "dest": "%DOCROOT%/temp/stage/",
+        "_comment": "the enitre repository root folder contents will go here.", "dest": "%DOCROOT%temp/stage/",
         "sourceroot": ""
     },
     "test": {
         "_comment": [
-            "%DOCROOT% is 'docroot' in sftp-server.json, and everything ", "found in repo/'sourceroot' will be copied to "dest"."
+            "%DOCROOT% is 'docroot' in sftp-server.json, and everything ", "found in repo/'sourceroot' will be copied to 'dest'."
         ],
-        "dest": "%DOCROOT%/test/",
+        "dest": "%DOCROOT%test/",
         "sourceroot": "public_html/"
     },
     "live": {